 Electroconvulsive Therapy (ECT): A treatment involving passing a certain level of electrical current through one or more sides of the brain for the purpose of treating illnesses such as severe depression.
 As with other forms of treatment, it is a good idea to become informed about the potential risks and benefits of ECT.
 Individuals considering ECT may talk to persons who have had positive and negative experiences with ECT before making a decision to have ECT or not.
 A person may choose to express his preference for or against having ECT using a legal document known as an Advance Directive.

-Emergency and crisis services: A group of services that is available 24 hours a day, 7 days a week, to help during a mental health emergency.
+Emergency and crisis services: A group of services that is available 24 hours a day, seven days a week, to help during a mental health emergency.
 Examples include telephone crisis hotlines, suicide hotlines, crisis counseling, crisis residential treatment services, crisis outreach teams and crisis respite care.

 Employee Assistance Plan (EAP): Resources provided by employers either as part of, or separate from, employer-sponsored health plans.
 EAPs typically provide preventive care measures, various health care screenings, and/or wellness activities (Center for Mental Health Services, 2000).